Q: Does NH have the right to peacefully declare our independence?

 An independent New Hampshire could keep the millions of hard-earned dollars that currently melt across the border each year and disappear forever into Washington’s coffers.
 We could invest our money to solve our most pressing problems here at home, and we could set policies that reflect our national values without fearing impoverishment at the hands of Washington’s paymasters.
 As an independent nation, New Hampshire will be even wealthier and more resilient than we are today.

-Q: Aren’t we better off as part of a bigger country?
+Q: Isn’t NH better off as part of a bigger country?

-A: It depends on the country.
-There was a time when New Hampshire and the United States shared the same interests and stood for the same values.
+A: There was a time when New Hampshire and Washington DC shared the same interests and stood for the same values.
 Sadly, that time is past.
-Today, the government in Washington is a government of midnight raids, warrantless searches, confiscatory taxation, and an insatiable appetite for power and control.
+Today, DC is a government of midnight raids, warrantless searches, confiscatory taxation, and an insatiable appetite for power and control.
 They’ll continue trying to erode New Hampshire’s culture of peace and freedom as long as we allow them to.

 * – Source: Wikipedia, “List of countries by GDP (PPP) per capita”